datahub-project/datahub/metadata-ingestion/cli-ingestion.md

 The **sink** configuration block defines where to push metadata into.
 Each sink type requires specific configurations, the details of which are detailed in the [Sinks](sink_overview.md) documentation.

-To configure your instance of DataHub as the destination for ingestion, set the "server" field of your recipe to point to your Acryl instance's domain suffixed by the path `/gms`, as shown below.
+To configure your instance of DataHub as the destination for ingestion, set the "server" field of your recipe to point to your DataHub Cloud instance's domain suffixed by the path `/gms`, as shown below.
 A complete example of a DataHub recipe file, which reads from MySQL and writes into a DataHub instance:

 For more information and examples on configuring recipes, please refer to [Recipes](recipe_overview.md).